What happens during a root canal?

 Sometimes teeth can become badly decayed, allowing infection to lodge inside the soft area of the tooth called the “pulp.”
 Once the pulp becomes infected it can become inflamed, causing pain and swelling.
 Bacteria left to remain inside the pulp can also begin to cause harm to the surrounding bone anchoring the tooth.

 At Parkcrest Dental Group, we believe that keeping your natural teeth as long as possible is extremely important to good oral health.
-With the advancements in dental technology today, it is more likely than ever that even when a tooth becomes diseased or infected it can be saved with root canal therapy and allow you keep your natural teeth for many years to come!
+With the advancements in dental technology today, it is more likely than ever that even when a tooth becomes diseased or infected it can be saved with root canal therapy and allow you to keep your natural teeth for many years to come!